Published on May 1, 2025 5 min read

 3. Quick Sort

-Quick sort is another divide-and-conquer algorithm, performing its main work by partitioning the list based on a pivot.
+Quick sort is another divide-and-conquer algorithm, but instead of merging later, it does the heavy lifting upfront by partitioning the list based on a pivot.

 How It Works: